danger

 The current cost estimate for the Bull Run Treatment Program is $2.134 billion.
 We're using a construction delivery method for the Bull Run Treatment Projects where contractors are involved early during the design and prepare a guaranteed maximum price for construction once the project design reaches a certain level of completeness.

-Construction guaranteed maximum prices for the Bull Run Filtration are planned water filtration facility and pipelines expected from our contractors in 2024.
-As design progresses, we're continuing to track changes in the construction economy—such as labor shortages and supply chain issues—and take steps to actively manage project costs and risks.
+Construction guaranteed maximum prices for the water filtration facility and pipelines were submitted by our contractors and approved by City Council in 2024.
+We're continuing to track changes in the construction economy—such as labor shortages and supply chain issues—and take steps to actively manage project costs and risks.
 This includes using value engineering to identify cost-control opportunities in the design and maintaining a project contingency for additional cost escalation given the uncertainty of the construction economy.

 Maintaining rate affordability for current and future customers